eProsima/ROS1-SH/README.md

 application and an application running over a different middleware implementation.
 This is the classic use-case approach for *Integration Service*.

+## Dependencies

+This section provides a list of the dependencies needed in order to compile *ROS 1 System Handle*.

+* [ROS 1](http://wiki.ros.org/ROS/Installation): *Melodic/Noetic ROS 1* distribution.

 ## Configuration

 *Integration Service* is configured by means of a YAML configuration file, which specifies